 Tom G. Shahwan, MD

-Dr. Shahwan recently joined Mary Free Bed Rehabilitation Medical Group as a full-time physiatrist.
-His primary role will be serving the Kalamazoo area in his role of Medical Director of Rehabilitation for Bronson Healthcare.
+Dr. Shahwan is a full-time physiatrist with the Mary Free Bed Rehabilitation Medical Group.
+He primarily serves the Kalamazoo area in his role of Medical Director of Rehabilitation for Bronson Healthcare.

 Dr. Shahwan graduated with honors from the University of Illinois College of Medicine.
 He completed his residency in Physician Medicine & Rehabilitation at Thomas Jefferson University and in Interventional Pain Management with Professional Pain Management with Professional Pain Associates in Woodbury, N.J., and Orthopedics Surgery at the Mayo Clinic.